College of Policy Studies | Tsuda University | JPSS for international students

 Admission procedures - Visiting Japan for entrance exam Necessary.

-Examination for Japanese University Admission for International Students (EJU) - Designated subjects Japan and the World, See Remarks.
+Examination for Japanese University Admission for International Students (EJU) - Designated subjects Japan and the World, Please refer to the Remarks below.

 Examination for Japanese University Admission for International Students (EJU) - Language in the exam Japanese language

-Remarks You must have taken either test ① or ② below:
+Applicants must have taken either test 1) or 2) below:

 Website